ramigs/strapi-nuxt-article/strapi-nuxt.md

 ![Create a Nuxt app](./create-nuxt-app-options.png)

+"Our application also has some dynamic configuration based on the environment.
+We will put this configuration into the .env file."
 Once the tool finishes creating the app, we're going to edit the `.env` file in the project's root directory, adding a new environment variable pointing to the URL of the Strapi app that's running: